jaghaimo/stelnet/README.md

 ![Commodity](images/commodity.png?raw=1)

 #### Profit

 Commodity board also hosts a Profit tab which can be used to find viable trade routes.
-Filters by most profitable routes in descending order and displays only routes where potential profit margin is over 100000 credits.
-When the route is within the same system, highlights the sector total distance colour in yellow.
+Filters by most profitable routes in descending order and displays routes where profit margin is at least 10000 credits.
+Highlights rows when buy and sell markets are in the same system.

 ![Profit](images/profit.png?raw=1)

 ### Market

 Queries board (formerly [Hyperspace Networks](https://fractalsoftworks.com/forum/index.php?topic=19252)) manages market searches.